 5. Update Your Computer

-Whether you have a PC or Mac, at some point you might want to upgrade and get a new model.
+Whether you have a PC or Mac, at some point, you might want to upgrade and get a new model.
 Technology is another area that is constantly changing, and since as bloggers we make our living by using this technology, we want to make sure we have a reliable computer.

 6. Update Your Office Space

 An organized and pretty office space can be so motivating.
 You might not think a disorganized and cluttered office space does any harm, but it does.
 According to this article from Inc., a messy desk can have a negative impact on your productivity.
-Think about purchasing a few things that will help keep you more organized: File organizers, letter trays, desktop supply organizers, drawer organizers.
+Think about purchasing a few things that will help keep you more organized: File organizers, letter trays, desktop supply organizers, and drawer organizers.
 Anything to help keep your office space clean, orderly, and free of clutter.
 Make sure you surround yourself with things you love such as inspirational wall art, beautiful photos, and a comfy office chair.